The Forest of Nisene Marks State Park

 Directions

 Use the State Park Drive exit from Highway 1.
 Go east on State Park Drive to Soquel Drive.
 Turn right on Soquel Drive.
 Go 1 mile to Aptos Creek Road.
 Turn left on Aptos Creek Road into the park.
-Watch for the new one-lane access into the park.

 Things to do